 - 7-point grading scale

 - External censorship

 Re-exam same as ordinary exam.

-If the student is not yet qualified, then qualification can be achieved by handing in equivalent exercises.
-The equivalent exercises must be approved no later than three weeks before the re-exam date in order to qualify for the exam.
+If the student is not yet qualified for the exam, then qualification can be achieved by submitting equivalent assignments.
+The equivalent assignments must be approved no later than three weeks before the re-exam date in order to qualify for the exam.

 Criteria for exam assesment